|

 Still, fishing vessels have been navigating the wind farms, and research was set to get underway early next year on how fishing boats behave in them.

-The Light has contacted Interior and BOEM for more information on what the suspension means for projects.
+The Light has contacted Interior, the Department of Defense and BOEM for more information on the cited national security concerns and what the suspension means for projects.
 In a response, Interior provided a link to the press release.

 Among several questions, The Light asked the agencies why the national security concerns are not being applied to South Fork Wind, a 12-turbine project in the same area as the other leases that has been operational and sending power since late 2023.